© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Relict Seawall on Rumney Great Wharf is a scheduled monument protected by Cadw under reference GM474.
 View the official record →

-Relict Seawall on Rumney Great Wharf is a Post Medieval to Modern maritime structure located in Rumney, Cardiff, Wales.
+Relict Seawall on Rumney Great Wharf is a post-medieval and modern maritime defence structure located in Rumney, Cardiff, Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference GM474.

 Relict Seawall on Rumney Great Wharf dates from the post medieval/modern period, and is classified as a seawall.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Relict Seawall on Rumney Great Wharf is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is GM474.